Yuzurukyun/TsuserverDR/README.md

 * Rename the folder `config_sample` to `config` and edit the values in the provided YAML files to your liking.
 Be sure to check the YAML files for syntax errors after you are done. *Use spaces only; do not use tabs.*

-* Open or forward the port that you would like players to connect to.
+* If you intend to have players outside of your network connect to your server, open or forward the port that you would like them to connect to.
 The port number is available in `config/config.yaml` next to `port`, and you may change it to something else if you want to.
 The port that you choose must be made to accept TCP connections.
 This whole process may involve you doing some (or all) of the following:
     - If you are hosting your server in your own device: go to your router settings, and proceed to open/forward/allow inbound connections into the port.
 You can typically find instructions for this by finding the brand and model name of your router, and searching "brand + model + port forwarding".
     - If you are hosting your server in an external device (such as a VPS): find its networking settings, and proceed to open/forward/allow inbound connections into the port.
 You can typically find instructions for this by searching something like this "your VPS + open/forward/allow inbound connections into the port".
     - Go to your operating system firewall settings, and proceed to create a rule to allow inbound connections into the port.
 You can typically find instructions for this by searching "your operating system + create inbound port rule".